Exige Power Recipe

 Pictures speak a thousand words.
 Campare the EV1 RC base injector to more modern Bosch Injectors.
 The lower mass of the new injectors helps to be more accurate, faster, and more reliable.

 The stock Exige S intercooler is a tube and fine design.
 It's light-weight, but not particularly efficient.
 A bar-and-plate design is a good bit superior and that's what you should replace it with.
 Additionally, the lack of airflow to the intercooler is a big problem.
 Adding intercooler shroud ducts is important and makes a big difference.
 You can fashion your own or purchase kits in the aftermarket.
 For track cars and those looking for best performance, replacing the intercooler in addition to duct work is money well spent.
-The ReallyLightStuff intercooler is made by Bell and is a good, high flowing unit.
-We have our own intercooler using the same Bell core and several features that make it our preferred option over the RLS part.
-Ours is cheaper too!
+Our intercooler is made by Bell and is a very good, high flowing unit.
 Check it out HERE.
 These Bell Intercoolers are a premium part and WILL free up power.

 Mufflers.
 The stock Lotus Exige/211 mufflers are terribly restrictive.
 They must go.
 Any straight through muffler in the aftermarket will be a marked improvement in flow.
 We’re partial to our own “Featherweight” systems for various reasons, but from a power standpoint, most of the straight through systems are comparable from a power production point of view.